 As an employee and a newcomer in Canada, you may qualify for government programs if you’ve been affected by the current situation.
 Two major programs that you can apply for are Employment Insurance (EI) and the Canada Emergency Response Benefit (CERB).

+The Canada Emergency Response Benefit is abbreviated as CERB.
 While EI has always been available as a benefit to the Canadian workforce, the government introduced CERB as additional support for those affected by COVID-19.
 Let’s get to know these programs in detail and understand their application process.

 Employment Insurance (EI), Canada Emergency Response Benefit (CERB), and their eligibility